← All guides

 How long does it take to smoke a pork tenderloin?

-About 1.5 to 2 hours at 250°F, making it the fastest-cooking classic smoker cut by a wide margin.
+About 1.5 to 2 hours at 250°F, making it one of the fastest-cooking classic smoker cuts, tied with smoked sausage.

 Is ground pork safe at 145°F too?